Search for Media Libraries

 Creating Media File Search Index

-You can find a tutorial on how to create a custom Smart Search index in our documentation under the following link: Scheduling custom tasks.
+You can find a tutorial on how to create a custom Smart Search index in our documentation under the following link: Creating custom smart search indexes.

 This documentation article is the best place where to start if you are not sure how Smart Search works.